41st Tank

 afternoon.
 The injured list counted for

+eight others.
 On the following day, March 5th, the Battalion

 remained in its position with a new attack planned.
 We were to move north, but because the bridges had been blown and